This post may contain affiliate links. Read the full disclosure here.

 Staying active helps your body heal and get back to normal.
-Walking is very therapuetic for the body, and if you are able to jog after 6 weeks postpartum, that will help burn some of the belly fat faster!
-Walking helps your abdominals get back to working normally, when you are in an upright position, which pulls them in.
+Walking is very therapeutic for the body, and if you are able to jog after 6 weeks postpartum, that will help burn some of the belly fat faster!
+Walking helps your abdominals get back to working normally when you are in an upright position, which pulls them in.
 When sitting, your abdominals naturally pooch out, and that isn’t conducive to coming back together.
-Staying active and engaging your core, which is involuntary and effective while walking, is really helpful to pulling those abs back in naturally.
+Staying active and engaging your core, which is involuntary and effective while walking, is really helpful to pull those abs back in naturally.

-Building strength also helps engage your core and build the inner stregth back.
-Squating, lunges, chest press, glute work and more will build supporting muscles for your posture.
+Building strength also helps engage your core and build your inner strength back.
+Squatting, lunges, chest press, glute work, and more will build supporting muscles for your posture.
 I was fortunate to find Burn Bootcamp, which is the same exercise style in my program, and I LOVED it!
 I think building strength through their workouts, which are HIIT style with strength days, really helped my core heal again after the 4th pregnancy.

-You diet plan is KEY to shredding the fat and loose skin that is 80% of the mommy tummy:
+Your diet plan is KEY to shredding the fat and healing the loose skin that is 80% of the mommy tummy:

 Yes, you need to heal the abdominals, but many would rather blame their pooch on Diastasis Recti.
-The realty is that 80% of your mommy tummy is your diet.
+The reality is that 80% of your mommy’s tummy is your diet.
 Your diet has to be tweaked and fine-tuned to really reduce the extra fat lingering there.